 Getting your head around these can give you an important edge in your mini league battles, and this is vital.

-Why do prices of players change?
+Why do the prices of players change?

 There are several reasons why a player’s price might change in Fantasy Premier League.
 Think of it like a stock market; when a stock is popular and gaining lots of traction, it sees a large uptick in the volume of buyers, which causes the price to go up, and the reverse is also true.